 BIKE & GEAR CHECK-OUT

 Mandatory Bike and Gear Check-Out is from 9AM (Sprint participants) to 3:30 PM.
 You must have your athlete race bib / race tattoos on in order to enter transition.
-Sprint participants will be allowed to access the transition area only if safe to do so with the Half distance participants still actively racing.
+Sprint participants will be allowed to access the transition area only if safe to do so with the other participants still actively racing.
 If you are unable to personally claim your bike and gear, a family member or friend can retrieve your items using the race bib.

 ATHLETE FOOD TENT